-If this happens when you are abroad, we’ll help you to continue your trip by:
+If your travel company stops trading when you are abroad, we’ll help you to continue your trip by:

-- Ensuring you can stay in your holiday accommodation, if possible
+- Assisting you to stay in your holiday accommodation, if possible

 - Reimbursing you for any money you spent to replace ATOL protected parts of your trip, e.g car hire, transfers